-AJ Tracey releases surprise single 'Dinner Guest' | NME
+AJ Tracey releases surprise single 'Dinner Guest' featuring MoStack | NME

 AJ Tracey has released a brand new single, ‘Dinner Guest’, featuring rapper MoStack.

-Written in January of this year, the surprise release is a production collaboration between Tracey and The Elements, featuring the musical stylings of rapper MoStack.
+Written in January of this year, the surprise release is a production collaboration between Tracey and The Elements.
 The single has been released with an accompanying music video which you can watch below.

-A press statement released today (April 30) revealed all profits received in the first week of downloads of ‘Dinner Guest’ will be donated to the COVID-19 Urgent Appeal.
+A press statement released today (April 30) revealed all profits received in the first week of downloads of ‘Dinner Guest’ will be donated to the NHS’ COVID-19 Urgent Appeal.

 “All first week download profits from the single will be donated to the COVID 19 URGENT APPEAL, supporting NHS staff and volunteers as they put their lives on the line to help us get through the pandemic,” said Tracey.